syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 This section explains different UI customizations available in the [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) control.

-Watch this video for a quick guide on customizing the .NET MAUI Autocomplete.
+To get start quickly to customize the Appearance of .NET MAUI Autocomplete, you can check on this video:

 {% youtube "https://www.youtube.com/watch?v=Hh5pfXvax9o" %}